nikkhyro-dev/backend_notes/readme.md

 ```

-# importing JSON in MongoDB commands .
+# 🌐importing JSON in MongoDB commands .
  🍁these commands are used for to import json file in own database.

 ```